aapowadi/multimodal_fusion/imputation/Imputation_readme.md

 ```bash
 python3 imputation/perform_imputation.py
 ```
-2. The imputed images will be saved in the `imputation/imputed_images` directory.
+2. The imputed images will be saved in the `imputation/imputed_s2` directory for Sentinel 2.